 The high-profile Everest meltdown has contributed to some of the regulatory momentum in the state, observers said.
 But the statewide for-profit board’s push for performance standards began before that controversy heated up.
 And Everest isn’t the only for-profit to pull up stakes in Milwaukee.

 Kaplan College, Sanford-Brown College and the University of Phoenix all announced last fall that they, too, would close campuses in the city’s metropolitan area, according to the Milwaukee Journal-Sentinel .
+(Phoenix, however, still operates a learning center in the city.)
 A national accreditor had placed Sanford-Brown, which Career Education Corp. owns, on probation for poor job-placement rates.
-Phoenix and Kaplan decided to close their Milwaukee campuses because of declining enrollment, according to the newspaper.
+Kaplan decided to close its Milwaukee campuses because of declining enrollment, according to the newspaper.
 Much of for-profit higher education has seen slumping enrollments and revenues of late.
 (Note: This paragraph has been updated from an earlier version to correct an erroneous reference to Kaplan University.)

 Wisconsin’s for-profit oversight agency, which is dubbed the Educational Approval Board, signaled in a recent document that the continued viability of for-profit campuses is a concern.